-Optionally, enter the name of a physical network interface, such as port1, to display its link status, configuration, hardware information, status, and connectivity statistics such No default. as collision errors.
-If you omit the name of a NIC port, the CLI returns a list of all physical network interfaces, as well as the loopback interface (10): lo port1 port2 port3 port4 Note: The detected physical link status from this command is not the same as its configured administrative status.
-For example, even though you have used config system interface on page 286 to configure port1 with set status down, if the cable is physically plugged in, diagnose hardware nic list port1 will indicate correctly that the link is un (Link detected: wes) as collision errors.
-If you omit the name of a NIC port, the CLI returns a list of all physical network interfaces, as well as the loopback interface (1o): lo port1 port2 port3 port4 Note: The detected physical link status from this command is not the same as its configured administrative status.
-For example, even though you have used config system interface on page 286 to configure port1 with set status down, if the cable is physically plugged in, diagnose diagnose hardware nic list
+Variable Description Default list [<interface_name>]</interface_name> Optionally, enter the name of a physical network interface, such as port1, to display its link status, configuration, hardware information, status, and connectivity statistics such as collision errors.
+No default.
+If you omit the name of a NIC port, the CLI returns a list of all physical network interfaces, as well as the loopback interface (lo): lo port1 port2 port3 port4 Note: The detected physical link status from this command is not the same as its configured administrative status.
+For example, even though you have used config system interface on page 294 to configure port1 with set status down, if the cable is physically plugged in, diagnose hardware nic list port1 will indicate correctly that the link is up (Link detected: yes).

+diagnose hardware nic list